Angelina and Brad’s daughter Shiloh confirms she’s dropping dad’s name in newspaper

 However Shiloh is thought to be the first of the former couple’s children to embark on the legal process required to officially change names.

 Jolie, 49, and Pitt, 60, got together in 2004 after meeting on the set of Mr & Mrs Smith and married in 2014.
-They share six children together: Zahara, Shiloh, 20-year-old Pax, 22-year-old Maddox and twins Vivienne and Knox.
+They have six children together: Zahara, Shiloh, 20-year-old Pax, 22-year-old Maddox and twins Vivienne and Knox, 16.

 The couple announced their split in 2016, and the break-up has been an acrimonious one.